Private security

 All current holders of a Victorian private security individual or business licence or registration will appear on the Victoria Police public register, regardless of the documented expiry date.
 Sections 36 (4) and 92 (4) of the Private Security Act 2004, allow that a licence or registration, in respect of a renewal application, is deemed to continue in force, after the expiry of the licence period, until the Chief Commissioner makes a decision in relation to the application.

-Ability to work while waiting for my plastic licence
+Ability to work while you wait for your plastic licence

 Under sections 36(4) and 92(4) of the Private Security Act 2004, if you are renewing your private security licence or registration, you can still continue to work while awaiting your licence renewal to be processed and finalised.